SilenceEagle/paper_downloader/README.md

 ****
 ## [ECCV](https://www.ecva.net/papers.php)

-*paper_download_ECCV_IDM.py* uses the IDM to download ECCV 1990-present papers, the supplemental material will be merged with the main paper into one folder.
+*paper_download_ECCV_IDM.py* uses the IDM to download ECCV 1990-present papers, the supplemental material could be merged with the main paper into one single pdf file or be merged with the main paper into one folder.

 ### required
 IDM